-The WPA is a not for profit trade association and together with its members, has a shared vision – to champion the use of timber as a building material.
+The Wood Protection Association is a not for profit trade association.
+Together with its members, the WPA has a shared vision: to champion the use of timber as a building material.

 We do this in two ways:

-by actively promoting and developing the technology that enhances the performance and value of sustainable softwood products – mainly through preservation, wood modification or flame retardant treatment.
+by actively promoting the technology that enhances the performance and value of sustainable softwood products – mainly through industrial preservation, wood modification or factory applied flame retardant treatment.

-Many of the Management team and Board members also sit on other industry committees and working groups which further enhances the scope of work the WPA can get involved with.
+Many of the Directors and Board members also sit on industry committees and working groups which further enhances the scope of work the WPA can get involved with.

 Stephen J Young

-Former Director of Operations and Company Secretary with the WPA, Steve's role now includes looking after corporate governance, reputation management and communications strategy.
+Former Director of Operations and Company Secretary with the WPA, Steve's role now includes looking after corporate governance, reputation management and PR.

-Janet is the current Director of Operations at the Timber Decking & Cladding Association and has over 30 years experience in the wood protection industry with a background in chemistry.
+Janet is also a Director at the Timber Decking & Cladding Association and has over 30 years experience in the wood protection industry with a background in chemistry.

 Dr Chris Coggins